ConnectivityFoundry/AwaLWM2M/README.md

 The output can be found in the api/doc/html directory and viewed by opening index.html with your web browser.

-For convenience you can also find the latest version of this documentation [here]()
+For convenience you can also find the latest version of this documentation [here]().

 ----